-Have you been watching too many episodes of popular television shows like The Block?
+Have you watched too many episodes of popular television shows like The Block?

 Feeling inspired to take a run down wreck and make it new again?

 It all looks so simple and glamorous, with random ‘beautiful people’ tucking their perfectly styled hair into oddly flattering hardhats.